Adriana Mantilla: Career

 Adriana was part of the junior group, along Ana Maria Márquez, Isabella Ospina, Laura Patiño and Natalia Jiménez, won bronze with 5 ribbons at the 2021 South American Championships.

 She debuted as a senior in 2022, when she competed in the Bolivarian Games in Valledupar, winning gold in the All-Around and silver in the event finals as a member of the senior group. the Pan American Championships in Rio de Janeiro, along Angelica Guerrero, Natalia Jiménez, Karen Duarte, Nicol Mora and Kizzy Rivas, took 8th place in the All-Around and 5th with 5 hoops.
 In late November she won bronze in the All-Around, with 3 ribbons + 2 balls and in teams at the South American Championships along Karen Duarte, Natalia Jiménez, Paula Flechas, Kizzy Rivas and Isabella Salazar.

 In June 2023 the group was 8th overall at the Pan American Championships in Guadalajara, as well as 7th with 5 hoops and 6th with 3 ribbons & 2 balls final.
-Twenty days later the groups, made of Adriana, Kizzy Rivas, Natalia Jiménez, Laura Patiño and Karen Duarte won bronze in the All-Around and in the mixed event and silver with 5 hoops at the Central American and Caribbean Games.
+Twenty days later the group, made of Adriana, Kizzy Rivas, Natalia Jiménez, Laura Patiño and Karen Duarte won bronze in the All-Around and in the mixed event and silver with 5 hoops at the Central American and Caribbean Games.
 In the same year, at the Pan American Games, she helped the group take 5th place in the All-Around, 5th place with 5 hoops and 4th place with 3 ribbons & 2 balls.

 In 2024 she won bronze in the All-Around along Paula Flechas, Natalia Jiménez, Karen Duarte, Laura Patiño and Kizzy Rivas, at the Pan American Championships in Ciudad de Guatemala.